 Although diet plays a major role in losing weight, pairing it with regular exercise is critical if you want to achieve weight-loss success.

 But how do you squeeze in a sweat session when your day is jam-packed?
-“I recommend working out in the morning before people start making demands of you and life has a chance to get in the way,” says Trevor Thieme, C.S.C.S., Beachbody’s fitness and nutrition content manager.
+“I recommend working out in the morning before people start making demands of you and life has a chance to get in the way,” says Trevor Thieme, C.S.C.S., Beachbody’s senior manager of fitness and nutrition content.

 6. Eat at a Table (*no phones allowed)